TRAPS is hereditary and can emerge from early childhood to adulthood1-9

 ILARIS® (canakinumab) is an interleukin-1β blocker indicated for the treatment of the following autoinflammatory Periodic Fever Syndromes:

-• Cryopyrin-Associated Periodic Syndromes (CAPS), in adults and children aged 4 years and older, including:
+• Cryopyrin-Associated Periodic Syndromes (CAPS), in adults and pediatric patients 4 years of age and older, including:

 • Familial Cold Autoinflammatory Syndrome (FCAS)